api3dao/api3-docs/docs/oev-searchers/in-depth/oev-auctioneer.md

    selected
 6. Prepare and submit the award for the auction winner on the OEV Network

+Auctioneer may take longer than the allotted `AWARD_PHASE_LENGTH_SECONDS` to award the winner.
 Under rare circumstances, when Auctioneer is unable to fetch the block or the logs from the OEV Network, the auction will be aborted and no winner is chosen.
 Similarly, if the auction award transaction fails, there will be no retry,